 Finish What You Started Scholarship

 Have you earned college credits but have no degree?
-Let's help you Finish What You Started!
+You may also qualify for this scholarship.

 COSI is the Colorado Opportunity Scholarship Initiative that provides scholarships and student support in and out of the classroom.